 - Three million adults whose mother tongue is not French speak French as a second language.

 - Canada is one of the few countries outside of France where Common Law is practiced in French.

-At CanadianVisa.org, our authorized Regulated Canadian Immigration Consultants (RCIC) are members in good standing with the Immigration Consultants of Canada Regulatory Council (ICCRC) who will help you through the process of your visa application.
-Our consultants will personally assess your needs and qualifications in an honest, transparent and highly professional manner to give your application the best chance of success.
+So now that you've read our top reasons to immigrate from France to Canada and probably decided to take the first step, what's next?
+At CanadianVisa.org, our authorized Regulated Canadian Immigration Consultants (RCIC) are members in good standing with the Immigration Consultants of Canada Regulatory Council (ICCRC) who will help you through the process of your Canadian visa application.
+Our consultants will personally assess your needs and qualifications in an honest, transparent, and highly professional manner to give your application the best chance of success.